Do NOT clean your coins.

-A: Many factors go into valuing coins.
-The most common are “spot” prices for precious metals, the condition of the coin (scratches, bending, and cleaning detract from the value), the number of coins minted at that particular mint in that particular year, and the quality of the strike.
-Just because a coin is old, doesn’t mean it’s valuable.
+Many things go into valuing coins.
+The most common are “spot” prices for precious metals, the condition of the coin (scratches, bending, and cleaning detract from the value), the number of coins minted at that particular mint in that specific year, and the quality of the strike.
+Just because a coin is old doesn’t mean it’s valuable.

-A: Establishing whether you have a counterfeit or altered coin is a delicate process, and requires an experienced numismatist.
-Counterfeiting has been a problem since the beginning of coinage, and has caused the loss of a lot of money.
+Determining if you have a counterfeit or altered coin is a delicate process that requires an experienced numismatist.
+Unfortunately, counterfeiting has been a problem since the beginning of coinage.
+Unfortunately, this has resulted in losing a lot of money.

-A: The most common reason to appraise coins is for estate valuation purposes (for probate or estate tax as directed by your attorney).
+The most common reason is for estate valuation purposes (for probate or estate tax as directed by your attorney).
 Another reason to establish a valuation is to determine adequate insurance coverage (insurance coverage for numismatics usually requires a rider for your homeowner’s coverage).